reincas/Lanthanide/docs/internals.md

 in the choice of the sign of these vectors, which is used to select the sign which allows the calculation of reduced matrix elements inside the SLJ space without reference to the SLJM space.

-The method `StateListProduct.to_SLJM(ion)` returns the state list class `StateListSLJM` which provides a list of `StateSLJM` objects representing individual states.
+The method `StateListProduct.to_SLJM(ion)` returns an object of the state list class `StateListSLJM` which provides a list of `StateSLJM` objects representing individual states.
 The state object acts as a dictionary with symmetry names as keys and symmetry objects as values.
 Symmetry objects are described in more detail below.
-The following sample code derives a `StateListSLJM` object from an product states object instead of using the method `Lanthanides.states()`
+The following sample code derives a `StateListSLJM` object from an product states object instead of using the method `Lanthanides.states()` directly:
-directly:

 ```
 from lanthanide import StateListProduct, StateListSLJM, Lanthanide